CASE STUDY – Spanish Road Tax

 The amount of tax payable varies with the ‘fiscal horsepower’ ( potencia fiscal or caballos fiscales) of your car, which is a nominal amount not necessarily related to the engine power of a vehicle.

 Road tax must be paid to your local authority, usually sometime between March and May.
-Payment on the Orihuela Costa must be made by the 6th May 2011.
-Announcements are made on municipal notice boards and in local newspapers and banks, and the town hall may send you a reminder (but don’t count on it!).
+Announcements are made on municipal notice boards and in local newspapers and banks, and you may receive a reminder (but don’t count on it!).
 Tax can be paid in person at the SUMA office near the Town Hall on the N332, directly via certain local banks, direct debit from your account or by post.

 There’s a late payment surcharge and the unpaid sum is also liable to interest.
 Some people have been able to avoid paying road tax for many years, although municipalities are now clamping down on non-payers, whose vehicles can be impounded by local police.
 Note that a Spanish-registered car is automatically logged by your local municipality when you register your ownership with the provincial traffic department.